 If you are separating, have been separated for a while, are getting divorced or dissolving a civil partnership, family mediation can help you to sort out the issues arising from your relationship breakdown.

 A professionally trained independent mediator will facilitate discussions between you to help you to try and find a solution to the problems and issues that you face, for example, the arrangements for your children and/or financial matters.

-If you are interested in family mediation or would like to know more, please contact Nicola Chamberlain, Partner and family mediator.
+If you are interested in family dispute mediation or would like to know more about family mediation, please contact Nicola Chamberlain, Partner and family mediator.